Michael Seth Silverman: Treatment of metabolic disease and weight gain with fecal transplantation

-World's first advanced pancreatic cancer treatment trials using fecal transplant pills
+First-move advantage: advanced pancreatic cancer treatment trials using fecal transplant pills

-With the lower survival rates of advanced pancreatic cancer, Doctor's Silverman, Malecki, and Lenehan have started a trial using fecal transplant pills to work concurrently with chemotherapy treatments at the Lawson Research Institute of St. Joseph's Health Care London and London Health Sciences Centre Research Institute (LHSCRI).
+With the lower survival rates of advanced pancreatic cancer, Doctor's Silverman, Maleki, and Lenehan have started a trial using fecal transplant pills to work concurrently with chemotherapy treatments at the Lawson Research Institute of St. Joseph's Health Care London and London Health Sciences Centre Research Institute (LHSCRI).
 Fecal transplant pills are donated from healthy-gut candidates.
 Silverman explained that they need to screen 43 individuals to find one who qualifies, which makes it challenging finding suitable fecal donors.

-"We're involved in more studies with lung cancer, and we're hoping to start a further one with lung cancer and early stages of the study impact on lymphoma," said Silverman, who is the leader of the Fecal Microbiota Transplantation (FMT) team.
+"We're involved in more studies with lung cancer, and we're hoping to start a further one with lung cancer and early stages of the study impact on lymphoma," said Silverman, who is the Clinical Director of the Fecal Microbiota Transplantation (FMT) team.

-Project 'Poop' was the name given to the Fecal Microbiota Transplantation (FMT) initiative led by researchers at St. Joseph's Health Care London, in collaboration with Lawson Health Research Institute.
+"Project 'Poop'" was the name given to the Fecal Microbiota Transplantation (FMT) initiative led by researchers at St. Joseph's Health Care London, in collaboration with Lawson Health Research Institute.
 Originally developed to treat life-threatening Clostridioides difficile (C. difficile) infections, the project has evolved into a pioneering clinical research platform with broad implications for cancer care. in 2025, as part of the 2024-2025 Community Impact Report, Dr. Michael Silverman was featured for his work in FMT.
 Dr. Silverman played a central role in advancing the project's methodology.
 In 2018, with Dr. Parvathy, he developed oral FMT "poop pills" (capsules containing healthy gut bacteria) becoming the first in Ontario and only the second team in Canada to do develop the treatment.
 The treatment has been used with other conditions, such as Anorexia Nervosa, M.S., Liver disease, and SIlverman states that FMT is showing progress with cancer as well. with the success from these findings, St Joseph's is expanding FMT research in pancreatic cancer and melanoma.

+2026 Phase I trial at the London Health Sciences Centre Research Institute

+On January 30, 2026, Michael J. Silverman was featured in a CTV News report discussing ongoing Canadian clinical research examining the use of fecal microbiota transplantation (FMT) to improve outcomes in cancer immunotherapy.
+The research, conducted in London, Ontario, involves administering orally delivered FMT capsules derived from rigorously screened healthy donors to patients receiving immune checkpoint inhibitors, particularly those with advanced kidney cancer.
+According to the report, early findings suggest that combining FMT with immunotherapy may improve treatment response while reducing serious immune-related side effects such as colitis and severe diarrhea from cancer drugs.

+Silverman emphasized the role of gut microbiome diversity in influencing immune response and noted the potential for future personalized FMT approaches tailored to specific cancer therapies.
+Related studies referenced in the report, including research conducted in Montreal, Quebec, have explored similar microbiome-based strategies in lung cancer and melanoma.